Fund costs - so what does it cost to run a fund?

-Updated 7 months ago by Sanjay Vora
+Updated by Sanjay Vora

 Expense Categories

-First, lets start with the primary expense categories and if that expense can be considered a fund expense or a management entity expense.
+First, let's start with the primary expense categories and if that expense can be considered a fund expense or a management entity expense.
 Fund expenses are shared across all investors.
 Management expenses should be paid for by the managers as part of running the fund.

 Expense Category